Skip to main content

 model_parameters object

 The parameters for the model.
-These are currently a Scale-only feature.
-See pricing for more details on becoming a Scale customer.
 WARNING: This is an experimental feature, and breakable at any point with virtually no notice.
 It is meant for experimentation to converge on optimal parameters that can then be set in the prompt definitions.

 Possible values: >= 1